vikdevelop/SaveDesktop/README.md

 - KDE Plasma

 ### SaveDesktop can save:
-- your icons, fonts and themes
+- your icons, fonts, and themes
 - your settings
 - your backgrounds (including dynamic wallpapers, provided that the same username is retained)
 - your GNOME and Nautilus extensions